thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `replace_greek` if True, all greek letters will be replaced with a spelled version.
 For example `\u03C3` becomes `sigma`.
 Default is `True`.
  * `keep_ocr` if True, the OCR text extracted using [the great AnkiOCR addon](https://github.com/cfculhane/AnkiOCR/) will be included in the card.
 Default is `True`.
  * `field_mapping` path of file that indicates which field to keep from which note type and in which order.
 Default value is `field_mappings.py`.
 If empty, only takes into account the first 2 fields.
- * `acronym_list` a python dictionary containing acronyms to extend.
+ * `acronym_file` a python dictionary containing acronyms to extend.
 For example `CRC` can be extended to `CRC (colorectal cancer)`.
 (The parenthesis are automatically added.)
-Default is `"acronym_list.py"`.
+Default is `"acronym_file.py"`.
 The matching is case sensitive only if the key contains uppercase characters.

  * `clustering_enable` whether to enable clustering or not.
 Default is `True`.
  * `clustering_nb_clust` number specifying the number of clusters to look for.
 Only relevant for some clustering algorithms.
 Default is `"auto"`, this will look for one cluster every 20 cards.